Engee documentation

 Dependencies

-To use this parameter, set the Specify sensor array as parameters to Partitioned Array or Replicated subarray.
+To use this parameter, set the Specify sensor array as parameter to Partitioned Array or `Replicated subarray'.

 Values